Skip to content

 Dear Latines: Your Antiblackness Will Not Save You

-November 11, 2020Michaela Machicote On the Ground Leave a comment
+November 11, 2020Michaela Machicote Black Lives Matter Series, Latin America, On the Ground, Special Series One comment

 Dear Latines,[1] your antiblackness will not save you.
 Your aspirations to whiteness are deadly (RIP Trayvon Martin; RIP Philando Castile);